Real-time data visualization: Examples and best practices

 2. Use stream-based architecture

 To handle continuous data, adopt stream-first thinking.
-Instead of querying a database at intervals, stream data using event-driven pipelines.
+Instead of querying a database at intervals, stream using event-driven data pipelines.
 This ensures your real-time data dashboard reflects the latest state without delay.

-3. Structure and clean your data
+3. Structure and clean your data – take care of data quality

 Raw real-time inputs often come with noise, missing values, or inconsistent formats.
 To keep your live data dashboard accurate and readable, apply real-time validation and normalization during collection.
+Use pre-aggregated data or materialized views to minimize query delays in dashboards.

 Key tasks include: